For TMT companies, accelerating innovation is a real and growing challenge

 Below is a summary of other key findings from the survey:

-- Optimization is even more important for TMT companies.
+- Optimisation is even more important for TMT companies.
 IT executives in this industry group report that about 40% of their company’s current innovation activity is devoted to such efforts.
 This suggests TMT companies are looking to make the most of existing technology investments and improve efficiencies at a time when many are streamlining operations to save costs, reduce redundancy and overstaffing, and meet changing expectations from customers.

 - Innovation goals and strategy.
-The survey shows that 82% of TMT businesses are forging ahead to meet clearly defined innovation goals — although only 58% of IT executives in the industry describe their organization’s innovation strategy as “clear.”
+The survey shows that 82% of TMT businesses are forging ahead to meet clearly defined innovation goals — although only 58% of IT executives in the industry describe their organisation’s innovation strategy as “clear.”
 That finding may reflect the current economic climate, which requires agility so that companies can continue innovating to stay competitive while being prepared to pivot if conditions suddenly change.